 “If you try to be everything to everyone, you’ll end up being nothing to no one.”

-—Jessica Zweig, CEO and Founder of SimplyBe.
+—Jessica Zweig, Founder of SimplyBe.

 This is the mantra to remember as you consider rebranding.
 Not only as a participant in the online space, but as a thought leader, business owner, and frankly, a human being.